 This will cause these tracks to appear in the Music section in iTunes and iOS rather than the Audiobooks section, however you can still use artist, album and genre tags to help locate and classify them and add them to playlists.

 For Audiobooks from Audible.com : Sync Audiobooks with Audible app

 However, if you’re an Audible.com member, your entire audiobook library is already in the cloud.
 If you download the Audible app for iOS, then log in with your username and password, you’ll be able to download or stream any of the books you have purchased.

 For you own Audiobook collections: Sync Audiobooks with Media Converter for Mac

 If some or all of your audiobook collection comes from either CD rips, DRM-free downloads, or MP3 CDs (CDs that contain MP3 files), then there are some simple steps you can carry out to get your books to work with iTunes Match.

-1. Run iFunia Media Converter for Mac, Drag the audiobooks from the Finder onto the main window.
-Alternatively, you can open the file by click the “Add Files”/”Add DVD” button.
+1. Run iFunia Video Converter for Mac, drag and drop the audiobooks onto the main window.
+Alternatively, you can open the file by click the Media Browser icon at the upper right corner.

-2. Select the output format from the”Output Fortmat” drop down list.
-Detailed video and audio settings are provided by this Media Converter for Mac for you to adjust, such as video Codec, Frame Rate, Resolution, Quality, Bitrate and audio Codec, Quality, Bitrate, Sample Rate, Channel etc. If you want to put your audiobooks in the cloud, you can start by ripping them—or at least the ones you want to have iTunes match—at 96 kbps.
+2. Select the output format from the drop down list.
+Detailed video and audio settings are provided by this free video converter for Mac for you to adjust, such as video Codec, Frame Rate, Resolution, Quality, Bitrate and audio Codec, Quality, Bitrate, Sample Rate, Channel etc. If you want to put your audiobooks in the cloud, you can start by ripping them—or at least the ones you want to have iTunes match—at 96 kbps.

-3. Once you’ve got all your videos queued up, Click “Start” and you’ll soon have an iTunes Match-ready video library at your disposal.
+3. Once you’ve got all your videos queued up, Click the start button and you’ll soon have an iTunes Match-ready video library at your disposal.